InnovationSE/SAREF-Generated-By-OLGA/SAREF-RDFAlchemy/README.md

 # Example

-So first to install our saref you have to execute the following line :
+So first to install our SAREF library you have to execute the following line :

 ![](./figures/pip.png)